A new organisation

 The board is made up of 29 cooperative-mandated representatives and six qualified persons.

 Five monitoring committees have been created: AgroSciences, Seeds, Nutrition France, Retail and Wine.
 Between two and four directors sit on each of these.
 They review the key points of the activity concerned, its economic and financial performance, areas requiring further investigation.

 The management team consists of an executive commitee (Comex) and a management commitee.

-The Executive Committee, made up of seven members, establishes and implements the Group’s strategy.
+The Executive Committee, made up of five members, establishes and implements the Group’s strategy.
 It tracks the performances and results of the different business units and leads strategic projects.

 Philippe Mangin, chairman of InVivo (left) et Jérôme Calleau, deputy chairman of InVivo (right).